-We recently analyzed Cloudinary’s image optimization for this product image on Desmond and Dempsey, a Shopify Plus customer.
+We recently analyzed Cloudinary’s image optimization for product images on Desmond and Dempsey, a Shopify Plus customer.
 Cloudinary could further reduce the size of that image by 30 percent.
 Picture the positive effect in case of multiple images on a page!
 Those of you who are curious can examine your Shopify site to pinpoint the potential benefits by using Cloudinary’s website speed test.

 As for video, recent studies have shown that consumers are increasingly relying on online videos to browse around, learn about products, and make purchase decisions.
 Given that the online audience watches over 50 percent of videos on mobile devices, highly optimized product and marketing videos are paramount.

 In a welcome move, Shopify recently announced support for product videos.
 Similar to images, Cloudinary can do a much more superior job optimizing them, delivering two salient differences: